 During the same period he began scoring films, a challenging and exciting collaborative process that he found he loved.
 In 2010 he moved to Los Angeles to pursue film scoring in earnest.
 He spent the next several years participating in Hollywood’s film and TV world, having the privilege to create scores for several films and web series, including the feature documentary, “The Man Who Saved Ben Hur” and the web series “Stockholm” and “Josie & Dale.”
 In 2013 he was commissioned to create an environmental sound installation suggesting the sounds of water, titled “Cascade Pixelation,” which coordinated with giant video projections inside Lincoln Center’s Koch Theater to accompany the ELLE Fashion | NEXT runway show.

-Chuck lives with his wife Edie, who helms the Jacob Burns Film Center, and their beautiful boy & girl twins, who are pretty much the most entertaining people who ever lived.
+Chuck lives with his wife Edie, who helms the dynamic Jacob Burns Film Center, and their beautiful boy and girl twins, who are pretty much the most entertaining people who ever lived.